gardener/gardener/docs/concepts/admission-controller.md

 ### Resource Size Validator

 Since users directly apply Kubernetes native objects to the Garden cluster, it also involves the risk of being vulnerable to DoS attacks because these resources are continuously watched and read by controllers.
-One example is the creation of `Shoot` resources with large annotation values (up to 256 kB per value), which can cause severe out-of-memory issues for the `gardenlet` component.
+One example is the creation of shoot resources with large annotation values (up to 256 kB per value), which can cause severe out-of-memory issues for the gardenlet component.
 [Vertical autoscaling](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) can help to mitigate such situations, but we cannot expect to scale infinitely, and thus need means to block the attack itself.

 The Resource Size Validator checks arbitrary incoming admission requests against a configured maximum size for the resource's group-version-kind combination.
 It denies the request if the object exceeds the quota.